ashe540/dynatrace-bu-importer/README.md

 for _Operations_ and the metrics that are the most relevant for your use case.
 In this case we sorted on the _Operations_ metric to show the operations that were being called the most, hence the most critical.
 If you have a specific use case, feel free to sort on the metric you deem relevant.
 Also remember to use the _Search_ input box to filter the operations in order to exclude CSS stylesheets or other static resources you might not want to include as a transaction.
+After that click on the cogwheel for the section, and choose the `Export data` option, and save the it to a CSV file.

 ## Step 2 - Configure the BU Importer